-The wildlife habitat enhancements on the golf course may be relied upon by other parties involving broader watershed management issues, such as with total maximum daily loads.
+The wildlife habitat enhancements on the golf course may be relied upon by other parties involving broader watershed management issues, such as in relation to total maximum daily loads.
 It is important to understand the context that course wildlife habitat enhancement plans support the work of others and to complement those efforts to support or address healthy ecosystem functions.